 The Shenandoah University community is full of people who genuinely care about you and want you to do well– they want you to go out and use your talents and contribute to the world in whatever way that you can.
 They are not worried about you pushing you towards a certain major or to join a specific club.
 Rather, they want you to grow as a person and find your place here at SU and in the world- and they are more that willing to help you.

 Osinachi Ibe | Public Health, ‘17

 Meet Students of All Majors in First Year Seminar

 All students take a First Year Seminar course during the fall of their freshmen year.
-There are over 20 different, global themed courses to choose from.
+There are over 20 different, global-themed courses to choose from.
 This class gets students out of their comfort zone, as different people with different viewpoints discuss a topic from multiple perspectives.
-These classes have the most diversity of majors out of any at SU, so they are perfect way to meet students from across the university and learn more about their programs.
+These classes have the most diversity of majors out of any at SU, so they are a perfect way to meet students from across the university and learn more about their programs.